 State Management Is Critical

 Terraform state tracks what exists versus what’s defined in code.
-Lose the state file and Terraform can’t manage existing resources anymore.
+That’s what makes state management endearing to us IaC practitioners – lose the state file and Terraform can’t manage existing resources anymore.
 Store it remotely – S3, Azure Blob, GCS – with locking to prevent concurrent modifications.

 State contains sensitive information.
 Encrypt it at rest and limit access carefully.
 Treat it like any other secret.